 This section focuses on the evaluation of the mobility management solution that has been presented in this paper.
-As a proof-of-concept, we have implemented a software prototype of the TRIM+ architecture, including the different functionalities related with session setup, transparent route optimization and handover management.
+As a proof-of-concept, we have implemented a software prototype of the TRIM+ architecture.
 This prototype has been deployed over an evaluation testbed, which has been built using virtual machines.
 By using this testbed, we conducted several experiments allowing to validate the proposal presented in this paper.